Concussion - child - discharge

 Returning to School

 As long as your child has symptoms, your child should avoid sports, hard play at recess, being overly active, and physical education class.
-Ask the provider when your child can return to their normal activities.
+Ask your provider when your child can return to their normal activities.

 Make sure your child's teacher, physical education teacher, coaches, and school nurse are aware of the recent injury.